keul/PyDirDuplicateFinder/docs/README.txt

 ============

 This application help you cleaning your filesystem from duplicate files.
 The duplicate meaning here is:
-*the same file is present with different names*.
+*two or more files have the same content but can have different names*.

 You can use it in this way::